 Lance McCullers Jr. just pounded the zone — and pitched like a true Astros ace.
 (Photo by F. Carter Smith)

-Yuli Gurriel gave Alex Bregman some postseason love.
+Yuli Gurriel gave Alex Bregman some love.
 (Photo by F. Carter Smith)

 Veteran catcher Martin Maldonado is the secret weapon of this Astros pitching staff.
 (Photo by F. Carter Smith)

-Houston Astros manager Dusty Baker keeps his team steady — and focused on the big prize.
+Houston Astros manager Dusty Baker always tries to keep his team steady — and focused on the big prize.
 (Photo by F. Carter Smith)

 Carlos Correa knows what October means for the Houston Astros.
 (Photo by F. Carter Smith)